Jijel

 History

 Originally Phoenician, Igilgili passed to the Carthaginians, the Roman Republic and Empire, the Vandals, the Byzantines, the Umayyads, the Genovese, and the Ottomans.
-It was conquered for the last in the 16th century by Hayreddin Barbarossa.
+It was conquered for the last time in the 16th century by Hayreddin Barbarossa.

 In July 1664, the French took the city.
 Resistance was organised under the direction of Shaban Aga and the French were driven out in October of the same year.
 Jijel remained a corsair stronghold until recaptured by the French in 1839.
 Strong local resistance, finally subdued in 1851, resulted in the construction of three forts along its southern fringe as well as minimal colonisation.
 The original town was devastated by an earthquake in 1856.